The

 beamwidth, and off-pointing), another means to minimize

-effects of hum from lighting would be
+the effects of hum from lighting would be to filter it from the

-to filter it from the received audio -
+received audio -

-the influence of the light that caused
+the light that caused the hum isn't actually overloading

-isn't actually overloading the receiver itself!
+the receiver itself!
+If the receiver

-is overloaded by extraneous light,
+overloaded by extraneous light, desensitization and/or

-the receiver isn't being clobbered, filtering of hum is possible
+receiver isn't being clobbered, filtering of hum is possible

-stable and
+very stable and well-defined.

 The individual frequency components in the hum (or buzz) from

-interference due to mains-powered lighting can be
+interference due to mains-powered lighting can be expressed this

-expressed this way:
+way:

 F = (2 * M) * N